 Like with any museum or gallery, you cannot see it in its full glory in a short visit.
 I suggest taking your time and really educating yourself on the beautiful pieces and lovely artists featured.

 A little bit to the north of La Jolla is a 2,500-acre community filled with playable golf courses, residential space inhabiting dozens of suburban homes, and some really interesting restaurants!
-Not to mention the miles of fascinatingly complicated hiking and biking trails that lead to peaks with ocean views and down narrow canyons to the beach.
+Not to mention the miles of Torrey Pines hiking trails that lead to peaks with ocean views and down narrow canyons to the beach.
 This guided hiking tour takes you to some of the hidden nature spots and down stunning slot canyons to the beach.

 Now now, I did not write this article with the intention of leaving out our surfing lovers or those simply interested in the sport.
 I did not forget about you!
 If you already know how to surf, feel free to vibe in the waves since there are plenty of waves to catch at the La Jolla Shores.

-If you’re a beginner though, Learn To Surf is a really great way for kids and families to start their surfing adventures.
+If you’re a beginner though, Learn To Surf surf school is a really great way for kids and families to start their surfing adventures.
+Also, check out these top San Diego surf lessons and camps.
 Though, if surfing is a little scary or even boring to you, you can learn to paddleboard safely in a really fun way right on the beach.
 No matter what funky fun ocean activity you want to do, you can rent equipment from almost any shop along the shorelines.